 Every residence should have a plan in case of a fire in your home.
 All members of your family should be aware of and have practiced your emergency plan.
 Have a family meeting and decide on a place where all of you can meet should you become separated during an emergency.
 Make arrangements with an out-of-town friend or relative whom all members can call to leave messages.
 Should you like assistance with preparing a safety plan, please call the Fire Department Administrative Assistant, Keely Meissner at 330-666-6464 to schedule a fire safety survey of your home.

-The Copley Fire Department, in conjunction with the North Eastern Ohio Fire Prevention Association, supports the installation of photo-electric smoke detectors on every level of your home, and inside and outside of each bedroom or sleeping area.
+The Copley Fire Department, in conjunction with the North Eastern Ohio Fire Prevention Association, supports the installation of photoelectric smoke detectors on every level of your home, and inside and outside of each bedroom or sleeping area.
 Ohio has become the fifth state to require photoelectric smoke alarms in new homes.
-In the state's first official acknowledgement Photo-electric are the most reliable type of smoke alarm to have protecting you while you sleep.
+In the state's first official acknowledgment Photo-electric are the most reliable type of smoke alarm to have to protect you while you sleep.
 Ionization detectors have proven to be problematic and may not alarm properly.
 You may contact our Chief Fire Inspector at 330-666-6464 for assistance in purchasing and installing smoke detectors in your home.